 Edith C. Rice Collection of Children's Literature [LC call #] Rice

 Books collected by Barbara Winn Adams over her lifetime, bequeathed to USM's Special Collections with the request that the Collection be named as a memorial to the children's librarian at Arlington, MA in the 1920s.
-The Collection consists of 19th and early-to-mid 20th century childrens' books, mostly American and British, including folk tales and adolescent literature.
+The Collection consists primarily of early-to-mid 20th-century childrens' books, with some 19th-century books, mostly American and British, including folk tales and adolescent literature.
 Includes 42 first editions.
 1800s-1900s

 Search the Rice Children's Literature Collection in the online catalog URSUS.